home-assistant/home-assistant.io/source/_components/microsoft.markdown

   required: true
   type: string
 language:
   description: The language to use.
-Accepted values are listed below.
 Note that if you set the language to anything other than the default, you will need to specify a matching voice type as well.
+For a list of supported languages please check here https://github.com/home-assistant/home-assistant/blob/dev/homeassistant/components/microsoft/tts.py#L20
   required: false
   type: string
   default: "`en-us`"